EdwardJXLi/blog.edward-li.com/content/meta/hello/index.md

 ---
 title: Hello There!
-description: A `Hello World` from half way across the world!
+description: A "Hello World" from halfway across the world!
 author: Edward Li
 date: 2025-03-28
 keywords: